 2. Chronic (Long Term) Health Effect

 Chronic health effects involve cancer and other tumors like brain and nervous system damage.
-It can also cause damage to the liver, kidney, lungs, and other body organs.
+It can also cause damage to the liver, kidneys, lungs, and other body organs.

-Some pesticides function as endocrine disruptors and can cause serious harm to animals including cancer and development problems.
+Some pesticides are endocrine disruptors and can cause serious animal harm, including cancer and development problems.
 And may cause a similar effect on the human body also.

 3. Pesticide Exposure Factors

 Children, pregnant women, and golden-age people are much more vulnerable to pesticide exposure.
 In the case of children, their immune system, nervous system, organs, and other biological systems are still in developing states which are more vulnerable to pesticide toxicity.

 Children have higher respiratory rates, so they inhale the pesticide chemical faster than adults.
 While pregnant women and golden age people case, their immune systems become weaker to handle the toxic element and pesticides.

 Instead of using pesticides saturated with chemicals, you can use Organic ways to remove pesticides.
 Removing the pesticide from the organic way might take some time, but it will not be harmful to your health.